Coronavirus vaccines being tested on animals

 Pu said the company began developing the vaccine soon after the start of the outbreak.
 Nearly 100 of the company's employees worked throughout the Spring Festival holiday, and 532 employees, 95 percent of the total, have now returned to work.

-Tong Yingwei, an entrepreneur who graduated from the University of Science and Technology of China (USTC), is a co-fo...
+Dong Ning, who graduated from the University of Science and Technology of China, is the general manager of Hefei I-TE...